 The Secret Behind Stress—And How to Overcome It

 Many people believe that the only way to eradicate stress is to remove its cause.
 If you work in high-stress environment this could mean quitting your job, which is not always an option or necessarily something you even want to do.
 After all, you have worked hard to achieve your current success level—you don’t want to throw that all away.

 Fortunately, you don’t have to.
 That’s because stress is not an independent entity in and of itself, but rather a way of reacting to a situation.
 You don’t need to necessarily change what you do in order to change how you feel—you simply need to change how you think.
 By altering the way you interpret and react to situations, you lower your stress levels and even convert that negative energy into positive motivation.
 Through hypnosis, you can discover how to manage and diminish stress—quickly and safely.

-We all have a conscious mind and a subconscious mind.
+We all have a conscious mind and a unconscious mind.
 Our conscious mind is responsible for the thoughts we have that we are aware of, such as formulating a strategy when playing chess or deciding what to cook for dinner.
-Our subconscious mind, on the other hand, thinks on a deeper level and is in charge of our respiratory system, circulatory system, immune system and other automatic processes.
+Our unconscious mind, on the other hand, thinks on a deeper level and is in charge of our respiratory system, circulatory system, immune system and other automatic processes.
 Both parts of our mind observe, absorb and formulate opinions and beliefs based on our knowledge and experiences.
-However, our conscious mind does this using rational logic, whereas our subconscious operates through emotions.
-Furthermore, we are aware of the ideas in our conscious mind but unable to access the beliefs of our subconscious.
-Stress builds up through the thoughts and reactions governed by our subconscious—this is why it is impossible to shake feelings of anxiety even if you are able to rationalize the issues that surround them.
+However, our conscious mind does this using rational logic, whereas our unconscious operates through emotions.
+Furthermore, we are aware of the ideas in our conscious mind but unable to access the beliefs of our unconscious.
+Stress builds up through the thoughts and reactions governed by our unconscious—this is why it is impossible to shake feelings of anxiety even if you are able to rationalize the issues that surround them.